yashsharma98/YummyRecipes/README.md

 <br> <br>
-<i>* requires OpenAI API for image and recipe generation and Spoonacular API for nutritional information </i>
+<i>* requires OpenAI and Gemini API for image and recipe generation and Spoonacular API for nutritional information </i>